msun-dev/lua_love2d_timerManager/README.md

     - Returns: ```number```

 - ```:set_duration(value)```
-    - Description: Sets duration of a timer.
+    - Description: Sets the duration of a timer.
     - Parameters: ```value``` - duration in seconds.
     - Returns: ```nothing```